Welcome to Intimacy Direction In Dance!

 Memberships: Stage Directors and Choreographers Society, United States Institute for Theatre Technology (EDI Committee member)

 is a Certified Intimacy Director and Coordinator, and a Certified Laban/Bartenieff Movement Analyst.
-She combines the L/BMA System with her love of pedagogy to her work as an adjunct dance instructor in ballet, modern, and jazz at the University of Miami.
+She combines the L/BMA System with her love of pedagogy as a Visiting Assistant Professor of Dance at Florida Atlantic University.

 Nicole holds a BA in Dance from Eastern University and an MFA in Interdisciplinary Arts (with concentrations in Decolonial Arts Praxis and Performance Creation) from Goddard College.
 Her thesis discusses consent-forward and trauma-informed practices in dance pedagogy and performance.

-Nicole has received 2 Broward County Artists Investment Grants for the creation of new dance works and her choreography has been performed at the 7th Annual Somatics and Dance Conference, Global and National Water Dance celebrations, countless musical theatre productions in both Philadelphia and South Florida, and the Center City Opera Theatre.
+Nicole has received 2 Broward County Artists Investment Grants for the creation of new dance works, resulting in KINesphere, site-inspired works located in South Florida's Intercoastal Waterway and Everglades.
+Her choreography has been performed at the 7th Annual Somatics and Dance Conference, Global and National Water Dance celebrations, countless musical theatre productions in both Philadelphia and South Florida, and the Center City Opera Theatre.
 She has performed as a dancer with SWERVE, the Indigenous Pitch Dance Collective, Underground Danceworks, and the Center City Opera Theatre.

-Her Intimacy Direction has been on dozens of stages in South Florida, and she received a Silver Palm Award for her work on 4 different productions, and a Carbonell Award nomination for the intimacy in "To Fall in Love" during the 2021-22 South Florida theatre season.
-Her Intimacy Coordination has been seen in independent and feature films, as well as network TV.
+Nicole's Intimacy Direction has been on dozens of stages in South Florida, and she received a Silver Palm Award for her work on 4 different productions, and a Carbonell Award nomination for the intimacy in "To Fall in Love" during the 2021-22 South Florida theatre season.
+Her Intimacy Coordination has been seen in independent and feature films (2 of which are on Hulu), as well as network TV.

 Nicole is the founder of Momentum Stage, which provides professional development opportunities for teachers of dance and drama at all levels.
 With Momentum and with the Dance Education Equity Association, Nicole regularly presents on Power and Consent in Dance Spaces for universities, conservatory programs, competition/conventions, and dance studios across the US, Canada, and the UK.